mariotti/freemol/README.md

 Please note that some code lines might be a copy of other sources, usually free source code, as this project started many years ago.

-Minuit in particular, I started from an original F77 (free) code and translated into F90.
+Minuit in particular, I started it from an original F77 (free from the 90s) code and translated into F90.
 I contacted CERN (current minuit copyright holder) for a confirmation.

+There is also some free code from CCL (Computational Chemistry List)

+# News

+Added a branch to add travis CI services, to test.

 # Intro